The Displace operator allows you to displace particle mesh vertices using a texture map.

 In texmap mode, the strength of the displacement is dependent on values derived from a texmap.
 This mode is dependent on valid mesh UVWs.

-In noise mode, the strength of the displacement is dependent on values derived from a turbulent noise algorithm.
+In noise mode, the strength of the displacement is dependent on values derived from a noise algorithm.
 This mode is UVW independent.

 Strength: the strength of the displacement, in local particle units.

 Offset: the offset amount to apply to texmap values.